philiprowe61/phil/Addon-author's-guide.md

 **TODO**: New flags for existing commands is a planned feature.

-An addon named `$a` is the lua module `luarocks.addon.$a`.
+An addon named `$a` is the Lua module `luarocks.addon.$a`.
 There are two entry points to the addon, `run` and `load`, which correspond to two ways of activating the addon, either by calling the eponymous subcommand of LuaRocks, or using the addon through a rockspec.

 *   When an addon is installed, an eponymous subcommand of LuaRocks is automatically enabled; e.g. with `luarocks.addon.test` installed, the user may use `luarocks test ...`.
 When this subcommand is called, the `run` function of the addon is called with the command line arguments.